 Plan on taking them for long walks and hikes.
 Don’t be surprised if it starts to herd you as they also have very strong herding instincts.

-Keep them busy and active throughout the day to expend their energies in a healthy way.
+Keep them busy and active throughout the day to expend their energies healthily.

 Weimshepherd Health and Conditions

 All dogs have the potential to develop health problems like all breeds.
-However, the good thing about getting mix dog is that they are healthier than their parent breeds.
+However, the good thing about getting a mixed dog is that they are healthier than their parent breeds.